Deadline extended! Applications now due Monday, March 7, 2022 at 11:59pm.

 The RISD Museum was founded on the belief that art, artists, and the institutions that support them play pivotal roles in promoting broad civic engagement and creating more open societies.
 We aspire to create an accessible and inclusive environment that builds meaningful relationships across all communities.
 Cultural competence, collaborations with diverse communities, or other areas of experience or expertise that support these goals are preferred.

-Application deadline is February 28, 2020, at 11:59 pm.
-Applications must include: a cover letter answering questions and detailing perspective and interest; a resumé; a list of relevant coursework; and names and contact information of three references (phone numbers and email addresses only; no reference letters needed).
-Interviews will be held from mid to late March and all applicants will be notified by April 10.
-Training begins in early September 2020.
+Applications must include: a cover letter answering questions; a resumé; relevant coursework; discussion of a RISD Museum object; and names and contact information of three references (phone numbers and email addresses only; no reference letters needed).
+Interviews will be held from mid to late March and all applicants will be notified by the end of April.
+Training begins in early September 2022.

 Applicants can apply for one or both of these two program areas.
 Selected applicants will work in one of the program areas:

 School + Teacher programs:

 Fellows in School + Teacher programs will lead guided visits with K-12 school-aged students, training and teaching with museum educators and volunteer docents.
 Applicants should demonstrate a strong desire to foster object-based learning through discussion and other forms of exploration in a museum context; excellent organizational, interpersonal, and communication skills; and the ability to work independently as well as collaboratively.